Promissory Note Fill out the template

 • on future written demand of the lender

-What should be done once the promissory note is ready?
+What should be done once the note is ready?

 Once the borrower has signed the promissory note, the parties should retain a signed copy of this.
-The borrower should make repayments in accordance with the agreement.
+The borrower should make repayments following the agreement.

-What happens if a borrower does not adhere to the terms of a promissory note?
+What happens if a borrower does not adhere to the terms of the note?

 If the loan is not repaid in time, or if any payments due are missed.
 The lender may wish to send a letter of demand.

-If amounts remain unpaid following a letter of demand, the lender might wish to send a formal warning notice that the contractual agreement has been breached.
-If the matter remains unsolved, the lender may wish to send a letter before claim or a letter of intention to start the simple procedure in Scotland before then instigating court proceedings.
+If amounts remain unpaid following a letter of demand, the lender might wish to send a formal breach of contract warning notice that the contractual agreement has been breached.
+If the matter remains unsolved, the lender may wish to send a letter of claim, before then instigating court proceedings.

 A promissory note should: